MainulDip/Java-Backend-Study/Spring-MVC-001.md

 Spring JPA acts as abstraction layer on top of Hibernate and JDBC based on the JPA specification (java persistance api specification).
 Spring provide pre-configured database query on repository.
 So most of the boilerplate codes are hidden.
 JPA is database-agnostic, meaning that the same code can be used in a variety of databases with few (or no) modifications.

-Spring JPA provides `CrudRepository` for simple CRUD operations and provide built-in methods to hook into controllers.
+Spring JPA provides `CrudRepository` for simple CRUD operations and provide built-in methods to hook into controllers

 * JPA-based applications still use JDBC under the hood.
 JPA serves as a layer of abstraction that hides the low-level JDBC calls from the developer, making database programming considerably easier.